Kazhakootam Assembly constituency

-Kazhakootam State assembly constituency is one of the 140 state legislative assembly constituencies at the state Kerala in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Thiruvananthapuram Lok Sabha constituency.
+Kazhakootam is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Thiruvananthapuram Lok Sabha constituency.
 As of the 2021 assembly elections, the current MLA is Kadakampally Surendran of CPI(M).

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediately previous election.

-Niyamasabha Election 2021
+2021

-Niyamasabha Election 2016
+2016

-There were 1,81,771 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,81,771 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,63,199 registered voters in the constituency for the 2011 election.

+1977 by-election

+There were 86,434 registered voters in the constituency for the 1977 election.